 If one spouse is a resident and the other is not they will be taxed separately instead of jointly (joint income tax rates are generally lower for married couples, same sex marriages included).
 If you are in a partnership but not married, it is possible to elect to be covered as a joint income if one of the partners (or the non-resident partner) generates 90% or more of their total income in Luxembourg.
 You must be sharing the same residence in Luxembourg for at least one full year before applying.

-If you are living in Luxembourg as a highly-skilled international who have been recruited abroad by your company, you are entitled for the “Impatriate tax regime”.
-You must be a Luxembourg resident, or not live 150km away from the Luxembourg border, have been employed based on skills that are not replacing another local employee, and earn a minimum annual salary of €50,000.
+If you are living in Luxembourg as a highly-skilled international who has been recruited abroad by your company, you are entitled for the impatriate tax regime.
+You must be a Luxembourg resident, or not live more than 150 kilometers away from the Luxembourgish border, have been employed based on skills that are not replacing another local employee, and earn a minimum annual salary of €50,000.

 Capital gains on the disposal of assets held by individuals are taxable as miscellaneous income.
 The tax varies according to whether the asset is sold within or after a minimum holding period.
 There are short-term gains and long-term gains, and exemptions when moving to new dwellings for professional or family reasons.

 These income tax categories are added up to determine your net total income, then reduced by applicable deductions to determine your taxable income.
-There are several online Luxembourg salary calculators that can assist in finding personal taxable salaries in Luxembourg by just plugging in numbers.
-Here are some examples:
+There are several online Luxembourg salary calculators that can assist in finding personal taxable salaries in Luxembourg by just plugging in the relevant figures.
+Two examples include:

 - Employment income between €540 to €2,574

 - Pension income of €300

 - Insurance premiums like life insurance, third-party liability, death, accident, illness, or disability insurance contracted with another insurance company in the EU and outside the EU if the contract has been running at least six month before moving to Luxembourg